tall1on/ExaGameBooster/README.md

 > please create an issue on GitHub or email us at gamebooster@exatek.de.

 Since version v3.0.0 we support ~6470 games.
 BattlEye and VAC games are now also supported.
 Please note that Easy Anti Cheat games are not supported because they block CPU affinity settings.

+> **_NOTE:_**  We will wait to add CS2 support until we can test anti-cheat compatibility after the full release and check back with Valve to see if any changes in VAC could affect ExaGameBooster compatibility.
+This is done to avoid the risk of VAC bans.
+Please wait until we have clarified this.

 [List of supported games](https://github.com/tall1on/ExaGameBooster/blob/master/supportedGames.md)